- Objective-C 49%

 it's in the public domain if possible, but in any case, use it however

 you feel like.
-Raylib and its dependencies (in the vendor
+Raylib and its dependencies (in the vendor directory)

 are of course licensed under their respective licenses.